wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 >      cd adt-build-machine-scripts
 >      ./Logs.sh

-**Note 1:**

-Be aware that a new SSL certificate is issued each time you run this Stackscript which means that if you do multiple deployments you will run into "rate limiting" problems.
-If you need to perform multiple build cycles for a particular domain you are best off using the expedited method as described [here](<../Tutorials/linode/FOLLOW ME.md>).
-You can also set SSL_LIVE_CERT to 0 to use a staging certificate which doesn't have such restrictive rate limiting as a production certificate but it will likely give you a browser security warning when you access your website.

-**Note 2:**

-Once the build has completed you might have to give the Linode DNS system a few minutes to refresh with the IP address that has been added for this build.

-**Note 3:**

-If you are using the Linode DNS system which you are by default then you might need to clear your broswer's DNS cache between deployments for the website to display.
-In Chrome you can do this by going to "**chrome://net-internals/#dns**"

 --------------------------
 <span style="color:red">**After you have performed all the pre-requisite steps above, you can choose which demo you want to follow from those listed below**</span>